 Add Stevia drops and/or any other preferred add-ins (I like crushed walnuts, vanilla and heavy cream) and stir to combine.

-Let us know what you think of this recipe.
-What did you add in to make it perfect for you?
+Let us know what you think of this recipe in the comments below.
+What did you add to make it perfect for you?

 I'd tried (what seemed to be) a million different cuts of beef before I found beef shanks.
 Now I'm convinced they're the absolute best for bone broth.

 Beef shanks, which consist of leg bone and muscle, are one of the cheapest cuts of meat I can get (they made it to our Low-Carb on a Budget post), they contain meat, lots of connective tissue and round leg bones filled with incredible bone marrow.
 They're my go-to slow cooker meat to use for making Bone Broth.

 One batch of bone broth from this recipe, cooked in a small crock pot/slow cooker will produce: